 nline coaching has become a very lucrative option for tutors, and it is set to grow further with record revenues projected.
 According to Statista, E-learning platforms are expected to generate $57.42 billion in 2023.
 This figure will grow at a CAGR of 2.9% between 2023 and 2027 to reach $64.5 billion in 2027.

 More tutors and course creators are moving online to connect with students.
 According to a survey by the University of Potomac, 77% of educators believe online coaching to be better than traditional teaching.
 The convenience of online tutoring makes it a no-brainer.
-They can comfortably schedule classes for their learners, and track their progress using data analytics.
-For students, it gives them the chance to learn with peers or at their pace.
-Online coaching platforms provide opportunities for tutors to reach a higher number of learners and earn money in the process.
+Moreover, online coaching platforms provide significant opportunities for tutors to reach a higher number of learners and earn money in the process.

-Several coaching methods are common in the digital ecosystem, such as cohort-based coaching, where the tutor simply guides the students to learn in groups and encourages collaborative learning.
+Several coaching methods are common on the market, such as cohort-based coaching, where the tutor simply guides the students to learn in groups and encourages collaborative learning.
 There is one-on-one coaching where the tutor teaches one student per time.
 Another method is MOOCs, where the knowledge provider trains many people.
 Whichever one you prefer, you must know the best platforms for it.

 Therefore, the choice of a virtual coaching platform plays a critical role in scaling the course and revenue generation.
 In this piece, the EducateMe team looks at several platforms for tutors to create cohort-based courses, coach one-on-one, live stream classes, build a community around their courses and sell these courses.